TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 8 ins and 8 outs.

-# Chip Specs for TT04
+# Chip Specs for TT04 and TT05

 ## What is the top clock speed?